jamieposton/jamieposton.github.io/aboutme.md

 ## Background

+For the past five years, I worked at Research Square doing [Machine Learning for scientific editing.](jamieposton.github.io/2025-04-01-Natural-Language-Processing-At-Research-Square/)

+I also [volunteered](jamieposton.github.io/2025-04-01-volunteering-with-FIRST/) at robotics competitions.

 I graduated from the University of Nevada, Reno with both a bachelor's and master's degree in Computer Science and Engineering.
 My academic focus was on machine learning and robotics, which were the subjects of my [senior project](jamieposton.github.io/imwalkinghere) and [master's thesis](jamieposton.github.io/mastersthesis).

 During my time in school, I took a variety of courses related to machine learning and robotics, including: